-- A minimum of 78% of the combined exam points, - A minimum of 78% of total weighted points within the course, and - Receive a PASS in pass/fail courses by meeting 100% of the lab/clinical objectives.
+- A minimum of 78% of total weighted points within the course AND - A minimum cumulative grade of 78% on the midterm and final exams. - Receive a PASS in pass/fail courses by meeting 100% of the lab/clinical objectives.

 ATI NCLEX Predictor